Jorge Polanco Player Props: Twins vs. Diamondbacks

 Jorge Polanco At The Plate

-- Polanco has driven home a run in 11 games this season (30.6%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on two occasions..
+- In 12 games this season (32.4%), Polanco has picked up an RBI, and in six of those games (16.2%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored at least one run 11 times this season (30.6%), including one multi-run game.
+- He has scored at least once 12 times this year (32.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.